top of page

 & Career Exploration

-I use personality assessments and evaluative technologies to provide students with valuable insights into the career options that best suit their specific skill sets.
-The resulting data allows students to explore multiple career options, including information about typical workdays, educational requirements, job prospects, and expected salaries.
-Armed with this knowledge, students are better informed to make wise decisions about extracurricular activities, financial planning, high school externships, and college choices.
+I use psychoeducational assessments and evaluative technologies to provide students with personal insights into the career options that best suit their specific aptitudes and interests.
+Armed with this knowledge, students are better able to make wise decisions about extracurricular activities, internships/externships, leadership activities, and strategic college choices.

 Conversation bubbles with lightbulb between for ideas